Molecolab-Pisa/ML-server/README.md

 # ML-server
-ML-server is a Python script that allows sending energies and gradients to Sander (Amber) to perform QM/MM simulations.
+*ML-server* is a Python script that enables sending energies and gradients to a molecular dynamics (MD) engine to perform *ML/MM simulations*.

+The supported MD engines are `sander` (Amber) and `sire` (OpenMM).

-As an example of models implemented in Python, we have the GPX models of 3-hydroxyflavone published in __INSERT_PUBLICATION__.
+Several examples of models implemented in Python are included, such as the GPX models of 3-hydroxyflavone (published in https://doi.org/10.1039/D4DD00295D), uracil, N-methylacetamide, and alanine dipeptide.

-We provide two kinds of communication between Python and Sander:
+The interface with `sire` only requires providing a `callback` function, and simulations can be run on both CPU and GPU.

+The interface with `sander` can be:
-*   `filebased`, where we exploit the file-based interface between Sander and Orca.
-Pro: the installation is easier because you don't have to recompile Amber.
+*   `filebased`, which uses the file-based interface between Sander and Orca.
+Pro: the installation is easier because you don't need to recompile Amber.
 Con: the communication is slow because it's limited by reading/writing on disk.
 *   `direct`, where the data is directly exchanged via python-fortran socket.
 Pro: faster communication.
 Con: more involved installation, because you have to add some files to the Amber source code and recompile it.
+In this case, simulations can be run only on CPU.

 ## Installation

-### Quick installation (`filebased` only)
+### Quick installation
-In order to use the file-based interface you can simply install the python package with e.g.
+In order to use the interface with `sire` or the file-based interface with `sander`, you can simply install the python package with e.g.
 ```shell
 git clone https://github.com/Molecolab-Pisa/ML-server
 cd ML-server
 pip install .
 ```
+Instructions for installing `sire` can be found at https://sire.openbiosim.org/install.html.

-### Complete installation (`direct` and  `filebased`)
+### Complete installation (`direct` interface with `sander`)
 To use the faster `direct` interface you need access to the AmberTools source code files.
 1. Copy the files in `ML-server/fortran` inside the Sander folder (`$AMBERTOOLSHOME/src/sander`).
 2. Add the instruction for compilation to `$AMBERTOOLSHOME/src/sander/CMakeLists.txt`.
 To do this, add the following line inside the `set` of `QM_SOURCE`, `QM_API_SOURCE`, `LES_SOURCE` (together with the other `qm2_extern_*` files).